Phoenix Park: Monuments

 The Wellington Monument is a 62 m tall obelisk commemorating the victories of the Duke of Wellington.
 It is the largest obelisk in Europe and would have been even higher if the publicly subscribed funding had not run out.
 Designed by Robert Smirke, there are four bronze plaques cast from cannon captured at the Battle of Waterloo—three of which have pictorial representations of Wellington's career while the fourth has an inscription at the base of the obelisk.

-A second notable monument is the "Phoenix Column" (shown in the header photograph above), a Corinthian column carved from Portland Stone located centrally on Chesterfield Avenue, the main thoroughfare of the park, at the junction of Acres Road and the Phoenix, the main entrance to Áras an Uachtaráin.
+A second notable monument is the Phoenix Column (shown in the header photograph above), a Corinthian column carved from Portland Stone located centrally on Chesterfield Avenue, the main thoroughfare of the park, at the junction of Acres Road and the Phoenix, the main entrance to Áras an Uachtaráin.
+The monument was erected in 1747.
 A contemporary account described it in the following terms: